 Since Buky wasn’t flying in until the next morning, I had booked an Airbnb right by the waterfront harbor for myself that night.
 I was surprised by how cheap Airbnb rentals are in downtown Toronto—the place I stayed at was a luxury high-rise condo on Bay Street and only cost a modest $60 per night.
 You can even rent out a top-floor penthouse for just $250 a night.
 I later found out this is partly because Toronto’s housing market has boomed exponentially; new high-rise condos make up 90% of Toronto’s more than doubled skyline over the past decade.
 The growth is so insane that the city even pays tenants to leave the lights on in empty condos to appear as if someone lives there!

 My beautiful and welcoming Airbnb host, Hongjing, was already waiting for me in the lobby and made me feel right at home.
-As soon as I walked into her living room high up on the 40th floor, I nearly tripped over my luggage at how unbelievable the view was!
+As soon as I walked into her living room, I nearly tripped over my luggage at how unbelievable the view was!
 I couldn’t stop squealing like an unrefined tourist at the panoramic floor-to-ceiling glass windows showcasing downtown Toronto (including a marvelous side view of the lit-up CN Tower!) in all of its glistening bright lights.
 As you can probably guess, I unashamedly took a million photos of this million-dollar view from the wraparound balcony.

 Since it was still somewhat early, the sky had cleared and I certainly didn’t want to spend my first night holed up inside (no matter how pretty the view), I decided to go for a stroll up Bay Street.
 Walking outside on a spring or summer evening after it rains is undoubtedly one of the most pleasurable and refreshing feelings in life.
 Starry-eyed, I simply breathed in the crisp air and quietly took in all of my surroundings—talented street musicians playing Frank Sinatra, taxi cabs whisking by and groups of extremely well-dressed businessmen leaving upscale bars.
 After a little over a mile, I inadvertently stumbled upon Nathan Phillips Square, the central plaza adjacent to Toronto’s historic Old City Hall.
 Here they hold many citywide events, festivals and even an ice skating rink during the winter.
 And of course, it’s home to the renowned Toronto sign that lights up with different, ever-changing colors at night.
 An amazing photo opportunity!

 The next morning, I met Buky at the hotel we were staying at for the weekend, the One King West Hotel & Residence.
-If you’re visiting Toronto and don’t want to stay in an Airbnb, I highly recommend this hotel!
-It’s a modern four-star property that still retains its historic, 19th-century feel and the rooms are clean, spacious and beautifully appointed.
-Ours even had a lovely corner view of the city and lake!
-There’s also a huge Starbucks conveniently located right across the street.
+If you’re visiting Toronto and don’t want to stay in an Airbnb, I highly recommend this four-star hotel!
+The rooms are clean, spacious and beautifully appointed, and there’s also a huge Starbucks conveniently located right across the street.
 Most importantly, it’s a great value with one of the cheapest rates you can find in the Entertainment District—our room cost around $150 a night, plus taxes.

 But enough about the hotel—it was time to get out and finally do some daytime exploring!
 We had already booked the Heart of Downtown tour with Toronto Bicycle Tours for Friday afternoon, which is ranked the #1 tour in Toronto on TripAdvisor.
 In typical, apologetic Christine fashion, we were running about 15 minutes late but they were super kind enough to wait for us.
 There was only one other family doing the tour with us too, so we were a small group of five total.